Crohn's Disease Treatment

 3. Immunosuppressants

-Product names: Imutera, Purinethol, Imuran, etc.
+Product Names: Azathioprine, Imuter, Purinethol, Imuran, etc.

-Management and Response: When using immunosuppressants, you must regularly undergo blood tests every 1–2 months to check white blood cell (WBC) counts.
-During the treatment of ulcerative colitis or Crohn's disease, the use of immunosuppressants can lead to a decrease in WBC counts.
-In such cases, while taking herbal medicine to improve symptoms, stopping the immunosuppressant allows the WBC count to return to normal.
+Management and Response: When using immunosuppressants, regular blood tests are required every 1–2 months to monitor white blood cell (WBC) counts.
+During the treatment of ulcerative colitis or Crohn's disease, white blood cell counts may drop due to the use of immunosuppressants.
+In such cases, taking Korean herbal medicine can improve symptoms, and discontinuing the immunosuppressant will allow the white blood cell count to return to normal.

 Step 04